 The magnetic compass wasn’t formally invented for navigation until the 11th century in China and 1187 in Europe.
 Its design hasn’t changed much since, apart from some non-essential improvements.
 If it ain’t broken, don’t fix it, the old adage goes.
 Although it should be mentioned that very sophisticated compasses exist such as gyrocompasses, astrocompasses, and radio compasses.

-Your typical compass, however, is very simple.
+Your typical magnetic compass, however, is very simple.
 It will help you figure out which direction is north and, when paired with a map, it becomes a powerful tool for navigation.
-No batteries or internet connection required.
+No batteries or internet connection is required.

 While entire books about navigating with a compass have been published, anyone can learn the basics with just a few simple concepts.

 First, it’s good to get a handle on the main components of a compass.
 The most important part is the red needle which spins and points to the magnetic north pole.
 Other components you should know are:

 - the direction of travel arrow shows the direction that you want to travel along or the bearing you are taking.
 It is fixed parallel to the sides of the base plate and aligned with the fixed index line on the edge of the compass housing.

 - the degree dial, also known as the azimuth ring, is a twistable dial surrounding the housing with units of degrees.